Applying to Cherry Hill Seminary

 What about classes that are offered by two departments?

 A class may meet the department requirements for more than one Department.
 A cross-numbered class may often be co-taught by one instructor from each department.

 When do I have to take the core courses (Ethics & Boundaries, Introduction to Pagan Theology, Soul Work, and Contemporary Global Paganisms)?

 Core courses must be successfully completed during your first 24 credit-hours or unit-hours at CHS.
-Contemporary Global Paganisms will be offered each Fall Semester, and Ethics and Boundaries and Introduction to Pagan Theology will be offered each Spring Semester.
+Contemporary Global Paganisms is normally offered in the Fall Semester, and Ethics and Boundaries and Introduction to Pagan Theology are normally offered each Spring Semester.